forestryio/forestry.io/hugo/content/blog/customize-sidebar-and-assign-front-matter-templates.md

 Until now every time you created new content you would have to choose from a long list of Front Matter Templates.
 That wasn't ideal and bogged content editors down.

-Now you can assign one or more Front Matter Templates for a specific content type and only expose them for that type of content.
+Now you can assign one or more Front Matter Templates to a specific content section and only expose them for that type of content.
 You can even provide them in an order you specify.

 ![](/uploads/2018/07/create-posts.gif)